1. What is a lung nodule?

-2. What happens if I have a lung nodule and I am referred to the Yale Lung Nodule Program?
+2. What happens if I have a lung nodule and I am referred for screening?

 One of our experienced clinicians, who will go through your history, perform a physical examination, review your radiology studies, and then have an in-depth discussion with you about the possible causes of your nodule.
 As a team, we will collectively determine what, if anything should be done.
 Evaluating your pulmonary history and any lung cancer risk factors are important parts of this evaluation.